mozilla/ActiveData/pyLibrary/dot/README.md

 &gt;&gt;&gt; True
 a[None] == None
 &gt;&gt;&gt; True</pre>
-    missing keys are common when dealing with JSON, which is often almost anything.
+    missing property names are common when dealing with JSON, which is often almost anything.
     Unfortunately, you do loose the ability to perform <code>a is None</code>
     checks:  **You must always use <code>a == None</code> instead**.
  3. remove an attribute by assigning `None` (eg `a.b = None`)